tutorial

 After stopping the capture, review your screenshots in Shotomatic's gallery.
 Each frame is a thumbnail you can quickly scan.

-This step is one of the biggest advantages over screen recording — you see every frame individually and can clean up in seconds.
+This step is one of the biggest advantages over screen recording — you can inspect the captured frames individually before exporting the final timelapse.

 5. Export as MP4